 - The appeal is filed with the Supreme Court.
 Notice of the Appeal will come to us from the clerk of the Supreme Court.

-- The appellant’s attorney will send a check for $500 made payable to the Register in Chancery for the appeal preparation and transfer fee.
+- The appellant’s attorney will send a check made payable to the Register in Chancery for the appeal preparation and transfer fee.

 - An appendix is used when the Exhibits are too large to add on as exhibits to the brief.